Covid-19 is changing things like working from home so much. How can you be sure that what’s being planned now will be fit for the future?

 A pedestrian and cycle route between the western edge of the village and the edge of Tonbridge would be entirely separate from vehicular routes on the B2017.

 Local people have made it clear they don’t want development on Green Belt, especially when there are brownfield sites available.
 Why are these wishes being ignored?

 Seventy per cent of Tunbridge Wells Borough lies within the High Weald Area of Outstanding Natural Beauty (AONB).

-The proposed site for Tudeley Village is not within the AONB, but like more than a fifth of land within the borough it is inside the Green Belt.
-In the current climate, it is not unusual for land to be allocated within the Green Belt by a Local Plan, especially where there are insufficient brownfield sites, as is the case in the Tunbridge Wells Borough Council area, because councils recognise and need to respond to the pressures of the housing crisis, endeavouring to meet the need for growth.
+The proposed site for Tudeley Village is not within the AONB.
+But, like more than a fifth of land within the borough, it is in the Green Belt.
+It is not unusual for a Local Plan to allocate land in a Green Belt, particularly where there is a lack of brownfield sites, as is the case in Tunbridge Wells.
+Councils recognise there is a housing crisis and respond to this to meet the need for growth.